skip navigation

 JavaScript: Using XMLHttpRequest to log JavaScript errors

-This can be very handy as many JavaScript errors are user-, browser- or platform-specific and it's not always possible to test a site yourself using all the different combinations.
+This can be very handy as many JavaScript errors are user-, browser- or platform-specific and it's not always feasible to test all possiblities yourself.

 Defining a Custom Error Handler